Keeping Clown Loaches Happy and Healthy: A Complete Care Guide

 Currently, there are no scientific studies of clown loaches’ behavior.
 Within amateur aquaristics, there were some observations made, showing that the species with the highest hierarchy position (alpha-species) influences all other group members’ behavior.

-You may often see a young clown loach species swimming next to adult species and copying its every movement.
+You may often see a young species swimming next to adult species and copying its every movement.
 At that, there may be several species like this.
 The reason for such behavior is unknown yet.
 Possibly, the group has to stay close when the river water level rises during the flood.
 Maybe this helps them to resist the water flow, and maybe this behavior has a communicative function.

 One more interesting feature of clown loach is the ability to make some chattering noise.
 This way, the fish reacts to danger, and in the wild, it deafens the juveniles by this sound and hunts them.
 This fact should be considered when choosing tank mates so that it won’t scare small fishes.